eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the user does not provide the optional argument `-d` And the Ankaios CLI accepts the manifest content from file(s) or from `stdin`, the Ankaios CLI shall parse the manifest content into a state object.
+When the user does not provide the optional argument `-d` and the Ankaios CLI accepts the manifest content from file(s) or from `stdin`, the Ankaios CLI shall parse the manifest content into a state object.

 Needs: